An opportunity to work one-on-one with a therapist for guidance and support.

 Master’s Degree in Counseling Psychology from St Mary’s University

-25+ years of experience in community mental health settings including residential, children’s intensive mental health day treatment, juvenile corrections, in-home and outpatient clinics.
+Experience:25+ years of experience in community mental health settings including residential, children’s intensive mental health day treatment, juvenile corrections, in-home and outpatient clinics.
 I have provided diagnostic assessments, individual therapy, family therapy, skills training and group psychotherapy for children, adolescents, and their families.

 Specialties:- Behavior problems